Rajatgms/react-ssr/ReadMe.md

 - If user is authenticated - render AdminsListPage component
 - If user is not authenticated - redirect to '/' home page
 - `Redirect` from `react-router-dom` does not work at server side.
+- Use `staticRouter context` to do browser redirect.